cran/ggblanket/README.md

 Secondary objectives relate to:

-- Design: produce well-designed visualisation by default
+- Design: produce well-designed visualisation
-- Scope: cover the most useful 80% of what ggplot2 does
+- Alignment: use conventions aligned with ggplot2
-- Alignment: use conventions generally aligned with ggplot2.
+- Scope: cover much of what ggplot2 does.

 ## Installation